endeavouros-team/PKGBUILDS/bash-app-translate/bash-app-translate.md

 # bash-app-translate user guide

-`bash-app-translate` provides a simple way to add support for langguage translations into bash scripts.
+`bash-app-translate` provides a simple way to support language translations in bash scripts.<br>
+This document describes how to use it with a bash app.<br>
+The examples below assume EndeavourOS linux distribution.

 ## Applying bash-app-translate in a bash-language app